Traditional sales meetings are becoming a no-no.

 To ensure the success of your online sales meetings, you’ll want to follow up with your clients as soon as possible.
 Send them an email after the meeting, recap what’s been talked about, and thank them for their time.

 If you were talking with more than one person, you can create an email template and schedule it to be sent automatically when desired.
-Automation software systems are a great solution to such problems, as you don’t have to remember to send a message, and can instead focus on choosing the right candidate.
+Automation software systems or live chat software are a great solution to such problems, as you don’t have to remember to send a message, and can instead focus on choosing the right candidate.

 Online sales meetings & software: what to look for